micmejia/bible-dump/AMPC/Deuteronomy/Deut 18.md

-The Lord your God will raise up for you [^a]a prophet (Prophet) from the midst of your brethren like me [Moses]; to him you shall listen.
+The Lord your God will raise up for you a prophet (Prophet) from the midst of your brethren like me [Moses]; to him you shall listen.